EnricoCecchini/KeyCard/README.md

 Instructions:

-Paste PATH to store passwords in config.txt
+Replace PATH in config.txt for where you want to save the password Database

 Run KeyCard.py